Area Law for the entanglement entropy of free fermions in nonrandom ergodic field: Finite-difference operators with quasi-periodic potential

-\begin{proof}[Proof of Theorem~ \ref{th:ap-d}~$(i)$] According to \cite[Sections 18.A-18.C]{Pa-Fi:92}, the spectrum of the $d$ -dimensional Maryland model occupies the whole $\mathbb{R}$, is pure point, of multiplicity 1, and is described as follows.
+According to \cite[Sections 18.A-18.B]{Pa-Fi:92}, the spectrum of the $d$-dimensional Maryland model occupies the whole $\mathbb{R}$, is pure point, of multiplicity $1$, and is described as follows.
 There exist a 1-periodic and monotone on the period function $\lambda _{0}:\mathbb{T\rightarrow R}$ \ and

 such that the eigenvalues $\{\lambda _{\mathbf{l}}(\omega )\}_{\mathbf{l}\in \mathbb{Z}^{d}}$ are

 and the corresponding eigenfunctions $\{\psi _{\mathbf{l}}(\omega )\}_{ \mathbf{l}\in \mathbb{Z}^{d}}$, $\psi _{\mathbf{l}}(\omega )=\{\psi _{ \mathbf{l}}(\omega ,\mathbf{n})\}_{\mathbf{n}\in \mathbb{Z}^{d}}$ are